alxm/siter/README.markdown

 Content from `siter-pages` is fitted in `siter-template/page.html` and rendered pages are written to the site's root directory.
 Pages can define variables and simple functions that the template and page can call.
 Variables and functions that start with `s.` are reserved for the program and should not be defined by pages.

-A very simple example is included.
-My own [website](https://github.com/alxm/alxm.github.com) uses Siter too.
+A very simple example is included in the `sample` dir.
+My [games website](https://github.com/alxm/alxm.github.com) uses Siter too.

 Sample
 ------